 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully deliver the scope of services and aligns with the Project Description narrative under Application Requirements.
+The work plan describes key activities and tasks to successfully meet grant deliverables.
+The work plan should align with the Project Description narrative under Application Requirements.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.